 What remains of the perfumes from ancient Egypt?

 Like every other significant period in world history, ancient Egypt still holds many secrets.
 A team of researchers set themselves an incredible challenge: recreating a perfume worn by Queen Cleopatra herself.
 How did they do it?
 These researchers collected residues from amphorae and gathered information from ancient texts to try to bring an ancient perfume back to life in the modern era.

-The amphorae were analyzed by scientists with the help of Egyptian perfume experts.
-By studying ancient Greek texts to find the formulas of the famous ancient perfumes Mendesian and Metopian, they were able to make several conclusions.
-Myrrh was found in both amphorae; they added cardamom, cinnamon and olive oil.
+The amphorae were analyzed by scientists, with the help of experts in Egyptian perfumes.
+And thanks to the study of ancient Greek texts to find the formulas of the famous ancient perfumers, Mendesian and Metopian, they arrived at a conclusive result.
+Myrrh was present in both amphorae; they added cardamom, cinnamon and olive oil.

 It may be impossible to become a pharaoh these days, but you can still wear a perfume inspired by ancient Egypt.
 Our 301 features notes of amber, cardamom and sandalwood and our 902 boasts Armagnac, blond tobacco and cinnamon.